Leadership and Learning (MEd)

 PgCert: Middle Leadership and Management

-Designed to meet learning needs of middle leaders who are in a promoted post (such as Principal Teacher/Curriculum leader).
+Designed to meet the learning needs of middle leaders who are in a promoted post (such as Principal Teacher/Curriculum leader).

-- Aligned to the GTCS Standard for Middle Leadership and Management.
+• Aligned to the GTCS Standard for Middle Leadership and Management

-- Comprises one 20-credit and one 40-credit course, both of which are compulsory to achieve PG Cert: MLM.
+• Comprises one 20-credit and one 40-credit course, both of which are compulsory to achieve PG Cert: MLM

 PgCert: Into Headship (with Standard for Headship)

-- National qualification for all aspiring headteachers.
+• National qualification for all aspiring headteachers

-- Dual professional and academic qualification.
+• Dual professional and academic qualification

-- Subject to national requirements and awards the GTCS Standard for Headship.
+• Subject to national requirements and awards the GTCS Standard for Headship

-- Comprises one 20-credit and one 40-credit course, both of which are compulsory to achieve PG Cert: IH.
+• Comprises one 20-credit and one 40-credit course, both of which are compulsory to achieve PG Cert: IH

 PG Cert: Growing Professional Learning

-For some it will be possible to use Level 11 credits achieved from either your Initial Teacher Education PGDE or other relevant PG certificates you have achieved to gain Advanced Standing against part of the MEd programme.
+It may be possible to use Level 11 credits achieved from either your Initial Teacher Education PGDE or other relevant PG certificates you have achieved to gain Advanced Standing against part of the MEd programme.
 We welcome applications for Advanced Standing for study undertaken at either the University of Edinburgh or other universities.

-PgCert: Extended Work Based Project
+PgCert: Extended Work-Based Project

 Application Process

-Candidates outwith our Partner Local Authorities are welcome to apply but you must be able to self-fund your place.
+Candidates out with our Partner Local Authorities are welcome to apply but you must be able to self-fund your place.

 Contact Us